QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 ## Creating a StandaloneVM

-You can create a StandaloneVM in the Qube Manager by selecting the "Type" of "Standalone qube copied from a template" or "Empty standalone qube (install your own OS)."
+You can create a StandaloneVM in the PedOS VM Manager by selecting the "Type" of "Standalone PedOS VM copied from a template" or "Empty standalone PedOS VM (install your own OS)."

 Alternatively, from the dom0 command line: